Female Friendships in Adulthood – Why Are They Hard to Make?

 Childhood Female Friendships

-We change over and over again, and with that, our relationships change too.
-I’ve had many friendships where we’ve simply outgrown one another and I’m sure you have too.
+We change over and over again, and with that, our old friendships change too.
+Especially in our late 20s and early 30s.
+I’ve had many close friendships where we’ve simply outgrown one another and I’m sure you have too.
 No drama involved, things just… faded.
 When you’re in elementary school, a simple change in extracurriculars or environment can instantly change friendships.
 In most cases, this isn’t a big deal and we make new friends wherever we go with whoever we’re involved in.

-During middle school, female friendships began to change for me.
+During middle school and high school, female friendships began to change for me.
 There became points where they weren’t easy, and instead, they sucked.
+I started questioning the benefits of friendships overall.
 I’m talking betrayal and backstabbing, bullying, which I write about here.
-Those events definitely changed who I was a person.
-Eventually, I started having a lot of guy friends in addition to the girls and most of the time, they felt easier in many ways.
+Those events definitely changed who I am as a person.
+Eventually, I started spending time with a lot of guy friends in addition to the girls and most of the time, they felt easier in many ways.
 Less drama, less competition, less give a fuck to be honest.
 I think having two older brothers made these friendships feel more natural too.

 Female Friendship in Adulthood

-Once I was married with kids, many of my friends were not in the same boat.
+Once I got involved in romantic relationships and had kids, many of my friends were not in the same boat.
 Their late nights no longer looked like mine.
 Nights at the bar and out with friends didn’t really align with the schedule of having a newborn baby.
-This didn’t mean all of my friendships ended, but it did mean we eventually didn’t talk quiet as often.
+This didn’t mean all of my friendships ended, but it did mean these adult female friendships were harder to keep.

 Over time, the separation in my female friendships made me feel lonely at times.
 I knew I needed new, grown-ass women friendships that weren’t complicated.
 Ones where we shared common ground and could appreciate our time together and still checked in with one another when we weren’t.

-As an adult, I’ve always thought there was something wrong with me for not having a certain amount of girlfriends, a big enough “group”.
-This has been projected onto me since I was super young, but I’ve also felt guilt from certain people as an adult too.
-I’m learning that not all people are the same nor do they enjoy the same amount of social activity!
+As an adult, I’ve always thought there was something wrong with me for not having a certain number of girlfriends, a big enough “group of women”.
+This has been projected onto me for a long time, going all the way back to my childhood, but I’ve also felt guilt from certain people as an adult too.
+I’m learning that not all people are the same, nor do they enjoy the same amount of social interactions!

 As I get older, I try to show myself more grace in this category.
 Not everyone is going to, or even meant to have five billion friends.
-Often when I am friends with someone who has a much larger group, I hear a ton of shit-talking.
-The drama seems exhausting and I end up feeling thankful for my smaller group.
+Often when I am friends with someone who has a much larger group, there’s shit talking about a lot of people.
+The drama seems exhausting, and I end up feeling thankful for my smaller group of close relationships.
 Honestly, I’m not sure I would even put much thought into the number of friends I have if it weren’t for other people pushing me to be a certain way.
-But I guess we’re always a product of our environment right?
+But I guess we’re always a product of our environment, right?

 So Why Give a Shit Then Right?

-Because I do think that female friendships are important if you can find the good ones.
-Girls nights and vent sessions solve things you didn’t know they could!
-The older we get, the busier we get, and we have less and less of those nights.
+Because I do think that even though adult female friendships can be a lot of work, they’re important if you can find the good ones.
+Girls’ nights, good times, and emotional support with your closest friends solve things you didn’t know they could!
+The older we get, the busier we get, and we have less time for those nights.

 How To Find Female Friendships